bavc/bavc-resources/docs/Technical Documentation/californiaRevealed.md

    - Make sure ALL files make it to the PresRAID before renaming or deleting files off the SAN
    - BAVC Barcodes need to be removed from the file before delivery
       * You can do this by hand for a small batch
-      * For a large batch, check the renaming script in Scripts page.
+      * For a large batch, check the renaming script in the [Scripts]({{ site.baseurl}}/docs/Technial%20Documentation/scripts.html#Removing%20Barcodes) page.
 Be careful and make sure you